 The memorial is a frame for the indeterminant.
 Nature will write our story, our choices, into the landscape as we face this most vulnerable moment of uncertainty.

 As waters rise across a tilted plane of land extending to the waterline, tides encroach.
 Trees die in place, row by row, becoming bare-branched rampikes delineating shorelines past.

 Earth from the lower shaved plane raises the ascending slope, is then planted with a bosc of Washington, D.C.'s iconic cherry tree, left as sacrificial datum to rising seas.

-Inviting a multiplicity of users and uses, the memorial’s open form seeks to embrace, not displace, the local public while adding an additional cultural overlay of memorialization.
+Inviting a multiplicity of users and uses, the memorial’s open form embraces existing local fishers, picnickers, joggers and cyclists while adding an additional cultural overlay of memorialization to Hains Point.

-An embrace of indeterminacy, Climate Chronograph matures as it decays and evolves with natural succession.
-By ceding control of the tip of an island that serves as a keystone of flood control and is maintained by a steward expressly committed to non-intervention, the memorial sacrifices itself to what will be.
-Its entropy makes legible in the scale of inches and feet the global effects of rising seas.
+Climate Chronograph matures as it decays and evolves with natural succession.
+By ceding control of the tip of an island serving as the keystone of Washington, D.C.'s flood control under NPS's non-intervention stewardship, the memorial's entropy makes legible in the scale of inches and feet the global effects of rising seas.